learsiOtni/macro-tracker-web-app/README.md

 #### Features

 * Pop-up form to add/change the current macros goal.
-* Weekly overview to visualize the total macros of each day against the users macros goals.
+* Weekly overview to visualize the total macros of each day against the user's macros goals.
 Useful for making small changes.
   * Remove button for each item.
   * Edit Mode button that reveals the quantity controls for each item.
-The total macros is re-calculated for every quantity change.
+The total macros are re-calculated for every quantity change.
   * Save Changes button to save all the changes made during Edit Mode.

 </br>